 We are evaluating an alternative to the current treatment for better results and cost-effectiveness over two years, beginning in Spring 2019.
 Beef Research Road was selected because of its high traffic volume and proximity to the expressway which can be impacted by heavy dust clouds.
-The current product was applied in June and a canola oil product will be sprayed on July 16 at 7 a.m. and in mid-August.
+The City of Saskatoon maintains Beef Research Road by applying gravel, blading the road and applying a liquid salt brine dust suppressant.

 - A canola oil mix (Green Bond) product will be measured alongside the current calcium chloride treatment and a section of untreated gravel road.
 During and following application of the canola oil product, you may notice an oil odour.
 This product is used in other municipalities and private properties within Saskatoon.